An Unassailable Witness of the Book of Mormon

 While these are interesting, they are also expected, for the book is true.
 The real proof of the book is what it does to you and for you.
 How you change when you make it an integral part of your life.
 How your knowledge, understanding, and love of Jesus Christ grows because of the words you are reading and the Spirit you are feeling.
 How you are becoming a more Christ-like person through that process.

 Back in the 1970’s I was driving with my young family from Utah to our home in southern California.
 It was late at night and everyone else in the car was asleep.
-I was listening to news radio when the newscaster talked with a man by the name of Walter Martin, a Christian radio talk host who for years carried out a vendetta against the Mormon Church.
+I was listening to news radio when the newscaster talked with a man by the name of Walter Martin, a Christian radio talk host who for years carried out a vendetta against The Church of Jesus Christ of Latter-day Saints.
 He had hired three so-called handwriting experts to exam Solomon Spaulding’s handwriting as compared to the Book of Mormon manuscript.
 I’m not sure which manuscript—either the printer’s copy or the original where only a fraction of that manuscript still exists.
 In any case, those were mostly written by Oliver Cowdery.
 Walter Martin explained what he had done, and one of those he hired reported that the manuscript was in Solomon Spaulding’s hand.
 The conclusion: Joseph Smith plagiarized the book from Solomon Spaulding.

 For a second, a wave of devastation swept over me, and then the resolve that defined who I was came.
 My commitment was unwavering.
 “I don’t care what they say.
 I will follow that Book for the rest of my life.”
 I knew what it had done to me and for me.
 And that is what I wanted.
 Then I almost laughed at the ridiculousness of what I had just heard.
 Turns out, that a few days later what the other two experts concluded came out.
 One said, it was such a frivolous thing he didn’t want to participate.
 The other said, he was wondering what Mr. Martin was doing.
 He had written his opinion that there was no similarity whatsoever between the handwritings, and Mr. Martin didn’t even acknowledge it.